 Some people are not only looking into being a digital nomad or being location independent.
-Some truly want to make a career out of traveling because it’s something they love or good at.
+Some truly want to make a career out of traveling because it’s something they love or are good at.
 This is where all those travel-related jobs come into the picture.

-Some others just want to travel—and willing to do any work that can help to finance their travel.
+Some others just want to travel—and are willing to do any work that can help to finance their travel.
 For instance, you’ll meet some people who do volunteer work abroad in exchange for food and accommodation.
 Some work as bartenders, hostel cleaners, or fruit pickers to get some money in between their travel destinations to support themselves.
 (I am not going to discuss the issue of legality here).

 The question would be, which one do you want?